andrewacashner/hearingfaithms/chapters/chapter-2.md

 involved a large number of community participants, for whom performing music with the body and hearing it were inextricably linked.

-In terms of the most influential medieval music theorist Boethius (*De musica* II), whose concept of music was foundational to the major Spanish music treatises like that of Pedro Cerone, well-tuned *musica instrumentalis* (sounding, played music) could harmonize the *musica humana*---the harmony of the individual in body and soul, reason and passion, but also the concord of human society.
+In terms of the most influential medieval music theorist Boethius (*De musica*), whose concept of music was foundational to the major Spanish music treatises like that of Pedro Cerone, well-tuned *musica instrumentalis* (sounding, played music) could harmonize the *musica humana*---the harmony of the individual in body and soul, reason and passion, but also the concord of human society.
 [@Boethius:Musica, bk.
-II, pp. 187--189; @Cerone:Melopeo, 203--208;
+2, pp. 187--189; @Cerone:Melopeo, 203--208;
 @Baker:Harmony, 22--31]
 All this could better reflect the cosmic *musica mundana* and ultimately the harmonies of the triune God.